TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/Push Button/README.md

 Once you press the push button, the value of *State* should immediately change from *false* to *true*.
 If it does not, you need to review your wiring and your *configuration* and make sure both match, and you specified the correct *GPIO pin*.

+## What's Next?
+You now have a fully functional wireless *toggle button*, however it does not do anything useful.
+After all, your device just has a toggle button, but there is nothing on your device that could be controlled by the button.

+That's by design - and a key difference to *classic programming* where devices are always *stand-alone* and must implement everything by themselves.

+In this case, though, you created an *ESPHome device* which is designed to be added to *Home Assistant* and become just one of many devices.
+In the following articles you'll see all remaining steps:

+* [Adding To Home Assistant:](https://done.land/tools/software/esphome/addtohomeassistant) By adding your device to *Home Assistant*, it can control *any other device*.
+* [Adding Automation:](https://done.land/tools/software/esphome/addingautomation) By adding an *automation*, you *teach Home Assistant* what it should *automatically do* whenever you press the button.